Airbnb (ABNB)

 14. Is Now The Time To Buy Airbnb?

-There are several reasons why we think Airbnb is a great business.
-First of all, the company’s revenue growth was solid over the last three years.
+Airbnb is a high-quality business worth owning.
+First of all, the company’s revenue growth was good over the last three years.
 On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive EBITDA margins show it has a highly efficient business model.

-Airbnb’s EV/EBITDA ratio based on the next 12 months is 16.1x.
-Scanning the consumer internet space today, Airbnb’s fundamentals really stand out, and we like it at this price.
+Airbnb’s EV/EBITDA ratio based on the next 12 months is 13.5x.
+Analyzing the consumer internet landscape today, Airbnb’s positive attributes shine bright.
+We like the stock at this price.